-- to support the wider context of SEStran's Regional Transport Strategy and Scheme of Governance. - Take account of national developments, the Public Services Reform agenda and the needs of the SEStran area. - Operate within the legislative framework imposed by the Public Procurement Directives, national legislation and SEStran Standing Orders and recognise the accounting requirements and efficiencies of Best Value. - Adhere to the principles of best value (Challenge, Compare, Consult and Compete) whenever appropriate. - Set out the reasons and justification for the approach taken to procurement and issues such as awarding a contract without competition. - Meet SEStran's needs for goods, services and works in a way that generates benefits to the organisation, and to society, economy and environment. - Consider how procurement can improve the economic, social, and environmental wellbeing of the SEStran area with reference to reducing inequality in the SEStran area, facilitating the involvement of small and medium enterprises, third sector bodies and supported business, and promoting innovation. - Give due regard within procurement processes to the relevance of all contracts in supporting SEStran's commitment to meet its statutory duties. - Abide by the highest standards and treat all relevant economic operators without discrimination and act in a transparent and proportionate manner for all procurement activity. - Protect public spending, ensuring integrity and accountability.
+- To support the wider context of SEStran's Regional Transport Strategy and Scheme of Governance. - Take account of national developments, the Public Services Reform agenda and the needs of the SEStran area. - Operate within the legislative framework imposed by the Public Procurement Directives, national legislation and SEStran Standing Orders and recognise the accounting requirements - Adhere to the principles of best value (Challenge, Compare, Consult and Compete) whenever appropriate. - Set out the reasons and justification for the approach taken to procurement and issues such as awarding a contract without competition. - Meet SEStran's needs for goods, services and works in a way that generates benefits to the organisation, and to society, economy and environment. - Consider how procurement can improve the economic, social, and environmental wellbeing of the SEStran area with reference to reducing inequality in the SEStran area, facilitating the involvement of small and medium enterprises, third sector bodies and supported business, and promoting innovation. - Give due regard within procurement processes to the relevance of all contracts in supporting SEStran's commitment to meet its statutory duties under the Equality Act (2010) and the Public Sector Equality Duty to: - a. eliminate discrimination, harassment, victimisation and any other conduct that is prohibited by or under the Act; - b.
+Advance equality of opportunity between persons who share a relevant protected characteristic and persons who do not share it: and

+- c.
+Foster good relations between persons who share a relevant protected characteristic and persons who do not share it. - Abide by the highest standards and treat all relevant economic operators without discrimination and act in a transparent and proportionate manner for all procurement activity. - Protect public spending, ensuring integrity and accountability.